ATLASCAR/guidelines/README.md

-# guidelines
+# Description
-Contains guidelines and tutorials for developing code withing the ATLASCAR project.
+Contains guidelines and tutorials for developing code for the Laboratory of Automation and Robotics at hte Department of Mechanical Engineering, University of Aveiro (lars.mec.ua.pt).

 # Table of Contents